Fauli/wooden-hexagons/README.md

 ## Introduction
-This guide details how to create stunning wooden hexagons illuminated by WS2318 LED lights.
-Perfect for those with a passion for woodworking and electronics, these hexagons make for eye-catching decorative pieces.
-Using a miter saw set to a 30-degree angle, we'll craft precise hexagonal shapes and backlight them with vibrant LEDs.
+This guide details how to create wooden hexagons illuminated by WS2318 LED lights.

 ## Materials List
 - WS2318 LED Strips